 Birthdate: June 26, 2003 | Hometown: Franklin, Wisconsin

-Sam Mayer developed a love for speed at a young age and quickly proved to be a natural on the track.
-He officially started his racing career at the young age of four when he began racing the Kid Karts at Badger Raceway in his home state of Wisconsin.
+Sam Mayer officially started his rookie career at the age of four when he began racing the Kid Karts at Badger Raceway in his home state of Wisconsin.
+At age 16, Mayer became the youngest champion in NASCAR history when he secured the 2019 NASCAR K&N Pro Series East championship on October 4, 2019, at Dover Speedway.

 2017-20 Career Highlights